 The following grants come from private companies:

 9. Facebook Small Business Grants Program

 The world’s largest social network is offering $100 million in cash grants and ad credits to up to 30,000 businesses located in 30 countries.
-Facebook also recently launched a Business Resources Hub, which provides strategic recommendations for businesses looking to stay connected with customers through digital channels.
+Facebook also recently launched a Business Resources Hub, which provides strategic recommendations for companies looking to stay connected with customers through digital channels.

 10. Amazon Neighborhood Small Business Relief Fund

 Amazon is offering $5 million in cash grants, but only for Seattle-based businesses with fewer than 50 employees and less than $7 million in annual revenue.
-Eligible businesses must also have a “physical presence within a few blocks of our Regrade, South Lake Union, and Bellevue office buildings, that are open to the general public, and that are reliant on foot traffic for customers.”
+Eligible businesses must also have a “physical presence within a few blocks of our Regrade, South Lake Union, and Bellevue office buildings that are open to the general public, and that are reliant on foot traffic for customers.”

 11. James Beard Foundation Relief Fund

 This non-profit culinary arts foundation recently launched the Food and Beverage Industry Relief Fund, which offers micro-grants to small businesses in the food and beverage industry.

 Rum manufacturer Bacardi is offering $3 million in grants to bars and restaurants that have lost revenue due to Covid-19.